 Take Five invites community members who feel attending theater is financially out of reach or want to take a chance on something new to experience the A.R.T. with a $5 ticket.
 A.R.T.’s mission is to expand the boundaries of theater, always including the audience as a central partner.
 Access is key to this partnership, and the Take Five initiative is one of the many ways A.R.T. is lowering cost barriers to its productions.

-A select number of Take Five tickets to The Half-God of Rainfall will be available for purchase online for anyone who chooses to benefit from the deeply subsidized ticket.
+A select number of Take Five tickets to Becoming a Man will be available for purchase online for anyone who chooses to benefit from the deeply subsidized ticket.
 Additional blocks of Take Five tickets will be released in the coming weeks as the program continues to be promoted in the Greater Boston community.

 Take Five ticket subsidies are supported by a lead gift and individual contributions.